 Wi-Fi and mobiles

-The first task for any hacker is simply getting on the same network that you’re using.
+The first step for any hacker is simply getting on the same network that you’re using.
 Whether the network password is provided by the barista at the counter or printed on a sign at your hotel, once it is public, your security can be compromised.

 1. Check the Wi-Fi network name